-Eugenia Vomvoridi-Ivanović is an Associate Professor of Mathematics Education at the department of Teaching and Learning.
-She is also the mathematics education program coordinator and master’s advisor.
+Eugenia Vomvoridi-Ivanović is an Associate Professor of Mathematics Education at the University of South Florida.
+She is also the Mathematics Education Program Coordinator and advisor for the master's program.
 Eugenia is mathematically bi-literate (English and Greek) and has taught mathematics at the middle school, high school, and college level.
 She currently teaches mathematics education courses to undergraduate, masters, and doctoral students.

 Her research explores Culturally Responsive Mathematics Teacher Education (CRMTE), which she defines as teacher education that: a) is responsive to the needs and capitalizes on the funds of knowledge of culturally diverse mathematics (pre-service and in-service) teachers, and b) seeks to prepare culturally responsive mathematics teachers who will advance the education of students whose linguistic and cultural backgrounds have not traditionally been recognized as resources for mathematics learning.
 Her research focuses on: